7 tips to get healthy habits to stick without getting stressed

 Schedule your habits for a specific time and jot down your wins and fails.
 It’s hard to know what’s working (and what isn’t) if you have no record to clue you in to what’s going on.
 Like your favorite teacher from school, data can be friendly if you pay attention and adjust your behavior accordingly.

 And if your goals include meditation, journaling, or gratitude, Foundations can help.
 We’ll even make remembering easier with alerts to remind you.
 And once you’ve mastered the art of monitoring your progress…

 As you add more habits over time, cluster goals that go well together (for example, earlier bedtime + evening meditation + 8 hours of rest + waking up earlier for a faster commute).
 Science supports this.

-In an article for Quartz, Stanford University professor and behaviour scientist B.J.
-Fogg calls this 'habit stacking' and says that linking a new behaviour to a previously established habit makes it easier to work into your routine.
+In an article for Quartz, Stanford University professor and behavioral scientist B.J.
+Fogg calls this "habit stacking" and says that linking a new behavior to a previously established habit makes it easier to work into your routine.
 Just make sure to give yourself plenty of margin to…

 7. Celebrate wins of all sizes.

 Did you finally get back into the swing of things after a week away on vacation?
 That’s worth celebrating, just like your first week-long streak running, meditating, or building your resilience with a wellbeing app.